 Toilet Humor: In New Leaf, he'll make multiple references to farting in addition to the note in Gasshole above.
 This is a reference to an old slang Japanese saying, "it's just a kappa's fart," for something meaningless that may have been imagined.

 Youkai: He (along with his family in New Leaf) clearly resembles a Kappa.

 A helpful cat who travels all over.
 In the first, third, and fourth game, he sets up the player's name, their gender, the name of the town they'll live in, and in the fourth game, the layout of the town.

-Demoted to Extra: When Kapp'n took his only role, he could still be found at the Rooster cafe occasionally.
+Demoted to Extra: When Kapp'n took his only role in Wild World, he could still be found at The Roost cafe occasionally.